 Then, on August 9, 2007, at noon Eastern Time, the Company issued a press release announcing that the filing of its Form 10-Q for the quarter ended June 30, 2007 would be delayed in order to provide additional time for the Company to finalize its evaluation of property impairment charges and other write-downs necessitated by its recent decision to sell certain properties under current adverse market conditions.
 The impairment charges were expected to be in excess of $125 million.
 On this news, Tarragon’s stock collapsed $1.88 per share to close at $0.94 per share, a decline of 67% on volume of 18 million shares.

-On January 18, 2008, an amended complaint was filed by the lead plaintiffs against the defendants.
+On January 18, 2008, an amended Complaint was filed by the Lead Plaintiff.

 On September 24, 2010, an Order was issued by the Court pursuant to the defendant, Tarragon Corporation, filing a voluntary petition for relief under Chapter 11 of Title 11 of the United States Bankruptcy Code.
 The Court’s order effectively dismissed the case on these administrative grounds.